sulaimonao/self_hosted_search_engine/README.md

 pytest -q
 ```

+The `tests/e2e/test_zero_touch.py` suite now starts the Flask API and Next.js
+frontend automatically if they are not already listening on `5050/3100`.
+Logs
+land in `data/logs/zero_touch_{backend,frontend}.log`, and you can set
+`ZERO_TOUCH_SKIP_STACK=1` to opt out when you have a stack running elsewhere.

 The change-budget guard (`python scripts/change_budget.py`) enforces ≤10 files
 and ≤500 lines of churn for autonomous agents.
 Invoke it manually to validate
 local diffs before committing.